asifbacchus/CloudflareDDNS/etc/logwatch/README.md

 If you change the name of this file, you will have to change this line.
 Remember that whatever you type here as a name is converted to all-lowercase so your filename should be all lowercase also.

-## Service definition file (/etc/logwatch/conf/services/cfddns.conf)
+## Service definition file

+> This file is located within the repo at */etc/logwatch/conf/services/cfddns.conf*

 ### LogFile Group file definition